-Colin Kaepernick could have another workout during NFL owners' meetings: report
+Colin Kaepernick could have another workout during NFL owners meetings: report

 Colin Kaepernick’s representatives are reportedly considering holding a second workout in the offseason to make another effort to latch onto a team that is in need of a quarterback.

-Kaepernick’s agent, Jeff Nalley, said the former San Francisco 49ers star could have a second workout during the NFL owners' meetings in Florida in March, ESPN reported Monday.
+Kaepernick’s agent, Jeff Nalley, said the former San Francisco 49ers star could have a second workout during the NFL owners meetings in Florida in March, ESPN reported Monday.

 COLIN KAEPERNICK DOES NOT APPEAR TO MOVE NEEDLE INTO HIS DIRECTION AFTER CONTROVERSY-LADEN WORKOUT